Pepper Coulis

 It can add so much to a dish.
 Especially if you get that Salt, Heat, and Acidity right.

 For this recipe, I scored a bunch of Long Red Sweet Peppers.
-Below is the Standard Recipe which to, you can add more ingredients to adjust the direction of where you want the sauce to go.
+Below is the Standard Recipe which, you can add more ingredients to adjust the direction of where you want the sauce to go.

 For my version of the Standard Pepper Coulis, I prefer the below taste profile.